d2d-weizhi/aceit-web/README.md

 ### 3rd May, Sat: Continue with UI Prototyping

-- _**TODO: Figure out how to make the SideDrawer slide in from underneath the menu button instead of over it.**_
-- _**TODO: Finish adding in the on-going assignments and reminders to the Dashboard Page.**_
-- _**TODO: Need to add another row so we can display the tabs to toggle between "Home" and "Stats".**_
 - Remembered that the Dashboard page should also have two column layout.
 - Decided to create a simple Tab Bar component called `AceItTabBar` instead of using KendoReact's TabStrip component.
 - Added theRadar/Spider chart to the Stats View section.